with Hometown Energy

 Bring solar to your holler!

 We know the feeling.
 You've stared at your beautiful, sunny roof and wondered: are solar panels are in its future?
-Solar Holler is here to help non-profits and community organizations across West Virginia go solar, from an initial site review to reviewing bids to the financing.
-Through our innovative Solar Holler crowd funding model, solar won't cost your organization anything, or your supporters.
+Solar Holler is here to help non-profits and community organizations across West Virginia go solar.
+We will help from an initial site review to the financing to setting up the installation.
 Fill out this little form to see what could make sense for you.